 Importers are confronted by a variety of fees and charges in addition to tariffs.
-Ghana levies a 12.5 percent value added tax (VAT) plus a 2.5 percent National Health Insurance levy on the duty-inclusive value of all imports as well as on locally produced goods, with a few selected exemptions.
-In addition, Ghana imposes a 0.5 percent ECOWAS surcharge on all goods originating in non-ECOWAS countries and charges 0.4 percent of the free on board (FOB) value of goods (including VAT) for the use of the automated clearing system, the Ghana Community Network (GCN).
+Ghana levies a 12.5 percent value-added tax (VAT) plus a 2.5 percent National Health Insurance levy on the duty-inclusive value of all imports as well as on locally produced goods, with a few selected exemptions.
+In addition, Ghana imposes a 0.5 percent ECOWAS surcharge on all goods originating in non-ECOWAS countries and charges 0.4 percent of the free on board (FOB) value of goods (including VAT) for the use of the automated clearing system, the Ghana Community Network.
 Further, under the Export Development and Investment Fund Act, Ghana imposes a 0.5 percent duty on all non-petroleum products imported in commercial quantities.
 Ghana also applies a one percent processing fee on all duty free imports.

-Imports are subject to destination inspection and an inspection fee of one percent of cost, insurance, and freight (CIF) of the goods.
-Importers have indicated that they would prefer a flat fee based on the cost of the services rendered.
+Imports are subject to an inspection fee of one percent of cost, insurance, and freight (CIF) of the goods.
+Importers have reported that the flat fee is not based on the cost of the services rendered.
 Destination inspection companies (DICs) are licensed by the Ghanaian government.
-Inspection by the DICs accounts for the longest delay in import clearance.
+Inspection by the DICs accounts for the longest delays in import clearance.